-If the crop is sown in situ, which is the easiest method when only a few rows are required, the prepared soil should be raked to a fine tilth, and shallow drills, 350-450 mm apart, taken out.
+If the crop is sown in situ, which is the easiest method when only a few rows are required, the prepared well-drained soil should be raked to a fine tilth, and space rows 14 to 18 inches apart.

-As the large seeds are easily handled, an even stand is assured if they are sown singly 60-75 mm apart, covered with 15-20 mm of fine soil, firmed and watered with a fine spray.
+As the large seeds are easily handled, an even stand is assured if they are sown singly 2 to 3 inches apart, about an inch deep, and covered with fine soil, firmed, and watered with a fine spray.

 They can be sown during most months of the year, with fall to spring being the most favourable period.

 During hot weather the sowing can be covered with a light grass mulch.

-If seedbed sowing is practised, the seeds can be sown a little thicker, say 25-40 mm apart in the drills, and the seedlings set out at about 4 weeks into rows, allowing 250 mm between plants.
+If seedbed sowing is practiced, the seeds can be sown a little thicker, say 1″ to 2″ apart in the drills, and the seedlings set out at about 4 weeks into rows, allowing 10 inches between each plant.

 Swiss Chard Growing Tips

-The seeds germinate quickly in favourable conditions, 5-8 days being the usual time taken.
+Chard seeds germinate quickly in a favourable location, 5-8 days being the usual time taken.
 If a good stand of plants is obtained in directly-sown rows, it will be necessary to thin the plants to give them ample room for development.

 This can be carried out at any stage from about 2 weeks, but if it is carried out a week or two later the thinned plants, if lifted carefully, can be used to fill up any gaps or plant out additional rows.
 Or they can be popped into the pot.

-The plants should finally stand 200-250 mm apart in the row to mature, Swiss chard enjoys full sun and will also tolerate light shade.
+The plants should finally stand 8 to 10 inches apart in the row to mature, Swiss chard enjoys full sun and will also tolerate light shade.

-From the time picking commences, monthly side-dressings of 3:2:1 or straight nitrogen will maintain the plants in vigorous growth, as will liquid manure applications at intervals of 2-3 weeks.
+From the time picking commences, monthly side-dressings of 3:2:1 or straight nitrogen will maintain the plants in vigorous growth, as will liquid manure and organic matter applications at intervals of 2-3 weeks.

 Mulching with short material will prove beneficial, especially if compost or manure can be spared for the purpose.

 How To Harvest Swiss Chard